-In response to COVID-19, no group or in-person training events are available through MU extension until further notice.
-This means private applicators are no longer able to attend training events or to visit their extension office for immediate video training.
-We have worked with the Missouri Department of Agriculture and the Environmental Protection Agency to provide private applicators with the two remote options outlined below for license certification/recertification.
+In response to COVID-19, limited in-person training is currently being offered based on localities ordinances and space.
+Masks are required.
+We have also worked with the Missouri Department of Agriculture and the Environmental Protection Agency to provide private applicators with remote options outlined below for license certification/recertification.
 Thank you for your understanding as we navigate through these unprecedented times to provide service.
-Hopefully these new remote learning options will not present a great inconvenience, and will provide the education and outreach expected from our pesticide applicator training program.
+Hopefully these new learning options will not present a great inconvenience, and will provide the education and outreach expected from our pesticide applicator training program.

 — Lee Miller, PhD, Missouri Pesticide Safety Education Program Coordinator